livegnik/2way-design/2WAY High-Level Design.md

 The backend manages various types of 2WAY Objects essential to the system's operation, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
 Attributes are key-value pairs with a "type" and a "value".
 Ratings store reputation scores.
 Parents contain Attributes who can have one or more other Attributes as their children, and Edges establish the relationships between a Parent and its children.
 ACLs define and manage access permissions within the system.
 Each object can be up or down-voted indefinitely, influencing its visibility in the graph.

 Several crucial components support the functionality and security of the 2WAY backend.
 The Database Schema ensures efficient data organization and structure.
-The Object Manager handles message reception from the frontend, backend, or any connected application, ensuring secure and reliable communication.
-The Graph Manager manages changes to the 2WAY Graph in general and maintains the Graph in RAM, ensuring the integrity and updates of the active data structure, while the overall 2WAY Graph is stored to disk.
+The Graph Manager handles message reception from the frontend, backend, or any connected application, ensuring secure and reliable communication.
+It manages changes to the 2WAY Graph in general and maintains the Graph in RAM, ensuring the integrity and updates of the active data structure, while the overall 2WAY Graph is stored to disk with the help of the Storage Manager.
 The Key Manager is responsible for signing logs, signing and verifying messages between servers, and handling the encryption and decryption of communications, ensuring secure interactions within the system.

 The Network Manager manages network connections between servers, ensuring efficient data exchange.
 It tracks synchronized data with other servers and manages data pending synchronization on the next connection.
 It also protects the system from Denial of Service (DoS) attacks using proof-of-work-based client-puzzle challenges with dynamic difficulty levels to maintain network performance and availability.